oathboundlight/oathboundlight/README.md

 > *Ah.
 You've arrived.*
 > *Pleased to meet you, may we get along well.*

-Hi, I'm **[your name / alias here]** — welcome to the graveyard by the lighthouse.
+Hi, I have many names which you will find down below — welcome to the graveyard by the lighthouse.

 Cold and quiet on the surface, but courteous underneath — the lantern's blue-fire glow is warmer up close than it looks from a distance.
 Fond of a dry joke, a well-told story, and keeping watch long after everyone else has gone home.

-🌙 Night owl by nature — the quiet hours are when the stories get told.
+Night owl by nature — the quiet hours are when the stories get told.

-* 🏮 *[a line or two about who you are — student / artist / dev / creative, whatever fits]*
-* 🕰️ Currently: *[what you're up to lately]*
+* 🏮 *You can find me anywhere within PT, I'm mostly in the 18+ and Safe Server.
+Either at the Docks & The Bakery.*
 * ✒️ I go by: **oathboundlight**, or *[other nicknames you'd like listed]*
 * 🌒 Pronouns: *[optional]*